 • Current debt position of existing loans, facilities etc

-Term loans and asset finance facilities are available for up to six years, with overdrafts and invoice finance available for up to three years.
+With a Recovery Loan, term loans and asset finance facilities are available for up to six years.
+Business overdrafts and invoice finance are available on term lengths for up to three years.

 Yes, a Recovery Loan can sit alongside existing government-supported facilities without the need to refinance - if below the maximum facility limit.
 Anything borrowed under CBILS or CLBILS will count towards a business’ maximum amount.